DuncanUszkay1/meta/README.md

 - [Uninstall](#uninstalling-shopify-app-cli)
 - [Changelog](#changelog)

+### Requirements

+- If you don’t have one, [create a Shopify partner account](https://partners.shopify.com/signup).
+- If you don’t have one, [create a development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) where you can install and test your app.

 ## Download and install

 1. Download and install the Shopify App CLI, by running the following command: